There would be some situations where we need to call batch file from [gs script]s. Here the script to call: INSTALL.bat;

 An addition Script

-Following is the template that not only return an exit code but also writes to the Event Log.
+Following is the template that not only return an [gs exit code] but also writes to the Event Log.

 ‘GET CURRENT FOLDER PATH